ratneshsinghparihar/Node-Data/README.md

 });
 ```
 ## websockets security server side changes
-security config file is responsible for telling the consumers what they can listen and what they can emit
+security config file is responsible for telling the consumers what they can listen and what they can emit.

 "acl": true will run acl code for each messages before sending to connected clients.
 "acl": false will broadcast to all connected client under the role.

 if there are multiple instance of worker(realiable channel) and only one should get message following settings helps
 "emitToSingleWorker": true
 ```typescript